JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine-scopes.md

 Application and Project scopes are exposed with `Application.getCoroutineScope()` and `Project.getCoroutineScope()`.
 Never use these methods, as they are deprecated and will be removed in the future.

-Using these scopes could easily lead to project or plugin class leaks, or accidental killing all their coroutines.
+Using these scopes could easily lead to project or plugin class leaks.

 1. Project leak:
     ```kotlin